jprzywoski/python-reference/source/docs/str/escapes.rst

 The recognized escape sequences are:

 \\newline
     Ignored
 \\
     Backslash (\\)
 \\'
     Single quote (')
 \\"
     Double quote (")
 \\a
-    ASCII Bell (BEL)
+    ASCII Bell (BEL) (1)
 \\b
     ASCII Backspace (BS)
 \\f
     ASCII Formfeed (FF)
 \\n
     ASCII Linefeed (LF)
 \\N{name}
     Character named NAME in the Unicode database (Unicode only)
 \\r
     ASCII Carriage Return (CR)
 \\t
     ASCII Horizontal Tab (TAB)
 \\uxxxx
-    Character with 16-bit hex value XXXX (Unicode only)	(1)
+    Character with 16-bit hex value XXXX (Unicode only)	(2)
 \\Uxxxxxxxx
-    Character with 32-bit hex value XXXXXXXX (Unicode only)	(2)
+    Character with 32-bit hex value XXXXXXXX (Unicode only)	(3)
 \\v
     ASCII Vertical Tab (VT)
 \\ooo
-    Character with octal value OOO	(3,5)
+    Character with octal value OOO	(4,6)
 \\xhh
-    Character with hex value HH	(4,5)
+    Character with hex value HH	(5,6)

 Notes
 =====
+1. The bell sound is disabled by default in modern IDEs.
+To listen to the bell sound, try it in a console.

-1. Individual code units which form parts of a surrogate pair can be encoded using this escape sequence.
+2. Individual code units which form parts of a surrogate pair can be encoded using this escape sequence.

-2. Any Unicode character can be encoded this way, but characters outside the Basic Multilingual Plane (BMP) will be encoded using a surrogate pair if Python is compiled to use 16-bit code units (the default).
+3. Any Unicode character can be encoded this way, but characters outside the Basic Multilingual Plane (BMP) will be encoded using a surrogate pair if Python is compiled to use 16-bit code units (the default).

-3. As in Standard C, up to three octal digits are accepted.
+4. As in Standard C, up to three octal digits are accepted.

-4. Unlike in Standard C, exactly two hex digits are required.
+5. Unlike in Standard C, exactly two hex digits are required.

-5. In a string literal, hexadecimal and octal escapes denote the byte with the given value; it is not necessary that the byte encodes a character in the source character set.
+6. In a string literal, hexadecimal and octal escapes denote the byte with the given value; it is not necessary that the byte encodes a character in the source character set.
 In a Unicode literal, these escapes denote a Unicode character with the given value.

 Remarks
 =======